malan88/malan88.github.io-src/content/intro.md

 serve as blog posts and decided to make one.
 It’ll hopefully be useful for

 1. documenting my technological endeavors,
-2. serve as an outlet for a rather pent up need to talk about various things (this blog will also end up with political and philosophical and artistical-critical [is that a thing?] posts), and
+2. serving as an outlet for a rather pent-up need to talk about various things (this blog will also end up with political, philosophical, and artistical-critical [is that a thing?] posts), and
-3. maybe one day serve as a semi-portfolio (personal tech blogs are all the rage, to which the existence of GitHub Pages should attest).
+3. maybe one day serving as a semi-portfolio (personal tech blogs are all the rage, to which the existence of GitHub Pages should attest).

 As you will hopefully have recognized by now, I am a pedant.
 I am obsessed with